precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 {% include important.html content="Use `cmake3` instead of `cmake` to configure preCICE!" %}

+### Arch Linux

+(The same applies to Manjaro and other derived distributions)

+Good news: [preCICE is already on AUR](https://aur.archlinux.org/packages/precice/), so you can directly use or modify the respective `PKGBUILD`.

 ### macOS Catalina 10.15

 First, `XCode Command Line Tools` should be installed from [Apple Developer page](https://developer.apple.com/download/more/) or from XCode application.